Frederick Root - Vice President Root & McBride Company

 11495 Lake Shore Boulevard "Badby"

 Frederick Root went to work right after preparatory school to work at his father’s company, Morgan, Root & Company, founded in 1849.
 John McBride later purchased the Morgan interest, changing the name to Root & McBride Brothers.
-The company incorporated in 1895 as the Root & McBride Company.
+It was incorporated in 1895 as the Root & McBride Company, one of the leading pioneer wholesale dry-goods firms in the Midwest.

 There was not a single department or line that escaped Frederick’s experience.
-His detailed knowledge of dry goods helped to promote the fortunes of the company, and Root was made vice-president and director of the company.
+His detailed knowledge of dry goods helped promote the company's fortunes, and Root was made vice-president and director of the company.

 Root & McBride became the largest importer and jobber of dry goods in Ohio.
 The firm focused on the wholesale distribution of textiles, ready-to-wear clothing, and sundries to retail merchants in a six-state area.
-The merchandise also included floor coverings, curtains, blankets, and toys.
+The merchandise also included floor coverings, curtains, blankets.

-Frederick Payne Root was born on August 28, 1865, the eldest son of Ralph Randolph and Anna Tubbs Root.
-He was educated in private schools and graduated from the Brooks Military School, a college preparatory school that operated for males in Cleveland.
+On August 28, 1865, Frederick Payne Root was the eldest son of Ralph Randolph and Anna Tubbs Root.
+He was educated in private schools and graduated from the Brooks Military School, a college preparatory school operated for males in Cleveland.

 Root married Mary Randall Crawford.
 Mary was born in 1867.
-They had two sons: Paul Crawford, born in 1891, and Ralph Randall, who was born on October 25, 1896.
+They had two sons: Paul Crawford, born in 1891, and Ralph Randall, born on October 25, 1896.
 Mary died on March 27, 1903.
-Frederick remarried to Eleanor Kingsbury of Montclair, New Jersey.
+Frederick remarried Eleanor Kingsbury of Montclair, New Jersey.
 They had one son, Paul Crawford.